Last weekend, the family and I headed up to the local ski mountain and enjoyed an amazing day of skiing.

 Quadriceps Stretch With Band

-Sit on the floor with your legs extended and toes straight up.
-Lift your leg up in a slow controlled movement, holding it up for 1 second, and then return to the starting position.
+Sit upright on the floor with both legs extended in front of your body and your toes pointed upward.
+Place your hands on the floor behind you for support.
+Lift your leg in a slow, controlled movement.
+Hold the top position for 1 second, then lower your leg to the starting position.
+Repeat the movement.

 Seated Leg Lifts